 Exercise is a habit that offers lots of health benefits for anyone who wants to be their optimal self.
 Whether you are a dedicated gym-goer or prefer exploring the great outdoors, engaging in some form of regular exercise is one of the best things you can do for your health, period.
 Elevating your heart rate with high-intensity aerobic exercise can help lose weight, while strength training can also assist with controlling your bodyweight and strengthening ligaments and muscles.

-But like any good thing, overdoing it with physical activity can cross into dangerous territory.
+Like any good thing, overdoing it with physical activity can result in unwanted side effects.
 Too much exercise can be dangerous for both your physical and mental health.
 In this article, we will discuss overtraining and other risks of getting too much exercise, share some of the specific negative effects, and offer broad recommendations for exercise frequency.

 Remember that none of this information should be taken as medical guidance.
-To receive a unique workout plan tailored to your own personal needs, it’s best to consult with a registered dietitian, nutritionist or other type of healthcare expert.
+To receive a unique workout plan tailored to your own personal needs, it’s best to consult with a fitness expert such as an exercise physiologist, physical therapist, or physician

 To begin, it’s important to note that some feelings of discomfort and soreness are a normal part of exercising, particularly when it comes to weight lifting or other intense exercise activities that place a great emphasis on using muscles.
 In some cases – such as for new exercisers, or those who are returning back to regular workouts after a long time off – post-workout soreness can be quite intense.